-The reported exception may be critical to the secure system.
-Turn on security trace to determine the potential code that may have violated the security policy.
-Once the violating code is determined, you should verify if the attempted operation is permitted with respect to Java 2 Security, by examining all applicable Java 2 security policy files and the application code itself.
+The reported exception might be critical to the secure system.
+Turn on security trace to determine the potential code that might have violated the security policy.
+Once the violating code is determined, verify if the attempted operation is permitted with respect to Java 2 Security, by examining all applicable Java 2 security policy files and the application code.